-The Z80 SIO (here in after referred to as the Z80 SIO or, SIO).
-Serial Input/Output Controller is a dual-channel data communication interface with extraordinary versatility and capability.
-Its basic functions as a serial-to-parallel, parallel-to-serial converter/controller can be programmed by a CPU for a broad range of serial communication applica-
+The Z80 SIO Serial Input/Output Controller is a dual-channel data communication interface with extraordinary versatility and capability.
+Its basic functions as a serial-to-parallel, parallel-to-serial converter/controller can be programmed by a CPU for a broad range of serial communication applications.